mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 07 - ACID Transactions/acid_merge_SparkSQL.md

 spark.sql("SELECT * FROM "+ prefix +"_airlines.airlines WHERE code ='UA'").show()

 # ICEBERG ACID - Change row for UA (United Airlines) to reflect new name of Adrenaline Airways
-spark.sql('MERGE INTO ' + prefix + '_airlines.airlines s USING (SELECT t.code, "Adrenaline Airways" AS description FROM '+ prefix + '_airlines.airlines t WHERE t.code = "UA") source \
-ON s.code = source.code \
-WHEN MATCHED AND s.description <> source.description THEN UPDATE SET s.description = source.description \
+spark.sql('MERGE INTO ' + prefix + '_airlines.airlines s USING (SELECT t.code, "Adrenaline Airways" AS description FROM '+ prefix + '_airlines.airlines t  WHERE t.code = "UA") source ON s.code = source.code WHEN MATCHED AND s.description <> source.description THEN UPDATE SET s.description = source.description')
- ')

 ```